 Score of 0 Not applicable.
 A safety risk exists, and intervention is needed.
 Score of 0 The daughter says the customer used to wander the house every night, collecting items from other rooms and stacking them on the hallway floor to get ready to "go visit her daughter."
 The customer only has one daughter and lives with her.
 The daughter was concerned that someone would trip and fall over the piles.
 This behavior has not occurred in over 4 months.
-Score of 3 The customer's daughter said that ever since her mother was prescribed Risperidone, which the customer takes every evening, not only has the wandering behavior stopped but she also sleeps through the night.
 Score of 2 Does not apply to a frequency score of 0.
 Score of 1 Does not apply to a frequency score of 0.
 Score of 0 This information would go in the summary.